miloszhygen/skattekalkulator/README.md

   https://www.smartepenger.no/kalkulatorer/912-formuesskattekalkulator

 x Put `calculateTax` into updateSkatt() function
---> formueskatt spouse / age
+NEXT --> formueskatt spouse / age
-  - url param
+  x url param
-  - new value to `calculateTax` -> `spouseFormue`
-  - show onlly spose formuskatt input field if married is hooked off? x BUG in fradrag and gift?
+  x new value to `calculateTax` -> `spouseFormue` x --> rente and kapitalinntekter x show onlly spose formuskatt input field if married is hooked off? x BUG in fradrag and gift?

-- add age - pensjonister / unge / vanlige?
 - copy this -> https://www.smartepenger.no/kalkulatorer/3040-skatteberegning-for-lonnsmottakere-